 Why are properties advertised as ‘let agreed’ when they are not actually going to be available for rent?

-2) Displaying properties that are categorised as ‘let agreed’ can be beneficial for prospective tenants and any other parties interested in local rental markets, as it gives an indication of how the market is currently behaving.
-If you are monitoring properties in an area that you are looking to move to and you notice a large amount of properties that get listed and then quickly become ‘let agreed’, you will know the market is moving hurriedly before you try and enter it.
+- Displaying properties that are categorised as ‘let agreed’ can be beneficial for prospective tenants and any other parties interested in local rental markets.
+It gives an indication of how the market is currently behaving.
+If you are monitoring properties in an area that you are looking to move to and you notice a large number of properties that get listed and then quickly become ‘let agreed’, you will know the market is moving quickly and you need to act fast.